 My chimney sweeper experience didn’t just teach me about chimneys.
 I learned a few other things too.
 First, if you love your job, it shows.
 It doesn’t matter if you collect recyclables, sweep chimneys, rent out roller skates, or run a million dollar corporation.
 People can tell if you love what you do.
 It’s contagious and you’ll be a customer magnet.
 If you ever find yourself losing sight of that love for your business, you need to stop and regroup.
 Start delegating the things that make you unhappy and go back to doing the things that originally excited you.
 (Obviously I know just the people to help with the other tasks.
 Give me a call.)

 Second, stay in touch with your clients and customers.
 Have a CRM system in place.
 Go through your contacts at least once a year and send them something either via email or snail mail to let them know you’re still there.
 If my chimney guy had kept in touch, I’d still be using him.
-A person who networks as much as I do could have shared his name thousands of times over the years, but since I can’t remember it, those are missed opportunities.
+A person who networks as much as I do could have shared his name a hundred times over the years, but since I can’t remember it, those are missed opportunities.
 I’m sure you already know this, but if you need help setting up a CRM and maintaining it, I’m happy to send in a virtual assistant to save the day.
 We love that sort of thing!

 Moral of the story?
 Don’t be like my chimney sweeper, Mr. Whatshisname.
 (And if you think you might know him, let me know.)